someparty/someparty/source/articles/2018-06-10-bathed-in-light.html.markdown

 Last week the band issued a video for the song, animated by [Mat Lindenberg](http://matlindenberg.com/).
 Frontman Craig Fahner commented on it in the premiere at [Big Takeover](http://bigtakeover.com/news/video-premiere-cool-water-by-feel-alright):

-> "I made the “Cool Water” video with the brilliant and talented artist Mat Lindenberg using a video game development software called Unity3D.
+> "I made the "Cool Water" video with the brilliant and talented artist Mat Lindenberg using a video game development software called Unity3D.
 The idea started as a throwback to my childhood encounters with technology – I would spend a lot more time figuring out how to break things than how to use them as intended.
 I remember playing a skateboarding video game and finding a glitch that would let you float into a white void racking up infinite points, all while generating a beautiful feedback-like image.
-We attempted to reconstruct that kind of surreal passage into various strange environments, playing off of the song's weightless ambience.”
+We attempted to reconstruct that kind of surreal passage into various strange environments, playing off of the song's weightless ambience."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dvhYdJJikr0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>